Hold the phone. I just found out you can regrow food in water without dirt. Could gardening get any better when you have two black thumbs?

 Do I have to explain further?
 I mean, stick the plant in water and watch it grow.
 Really – it’s that easy!

 I’ve listed below all the vegetables that can legitimately grow in water and water alone.

 Sure, there are plenty more that can START in water and then be transplanted to soil.
-And yes, beans will sprout in water too – but unless the vegetable will grow into more vegetable that can be eaten as-is with only the use of a cup of water, I kept it off this list.
+And yes, beans will sprout in water too – but unless the vegetable will grow into more vegetable that can be eaten as-is with only a cup of water, I kept it off this list.

 General Guidelines to Regrow Food in Water

 - You don’t need a lot of water – just enough to cover the roots.
 About 1/2″ of water seems to be sufficient otherwise the food can get moldy and slimy.

 - Be sure to check the water every 2-3 days to ensure that a) there’s enough water, and b) no rogue lettuce pieces fall off and slime up your bowl.